 Then, at the end of 2015 things began to change.
 Corners were cut.
 Initially the decline in standards seemed almost trivial… one less slice of bacon in my breakfast rolls, cheaper spirits on offer in the business lounge, that kind of thing.
 As time passed, however, British Airways’ transition toward mediocrity accelerated markedly.
 Short-haul boarding turned from being a highly organized affair, into a confused, free-for-all muddle.
-Free food and drink was removed from short-haul flights.
-Short-haul legroom also shrank noticeably on newer planes, while business class seats became narrower… to name but a few of the “progressive” changes.
+Free food and drink was removed from regional flights.
+Short-haul legroom also shrank noticeably on newer planes, while its business class seats became narrower… to name but a few of the “progressive” changes.

 Basically, British Airways began to exhibit all the symptoms of becoming a profit-first penny-pincher.